Table of Contents

 How is Biodiesel Produced?

 The transesterification process converts organic fats and oils into biodiesel.
 In other words, transesterification is the process of converting fats into biodiesel and glycerin.
 Methanol and lye being the catalysts in the process.
-The fats are animal fat and/or used vegetable oil.
+The lipids are animal fat or used vegetable oil.

 Industrial Centrifuge Applications in Biodiesel Production